dbeley/impulse/README.md

 Type `:` to enter command mode.
 Available commands:
 - `:quit` or `:q` - Quit the application
 - `:save` - Save current configuration
+- `:save-queue <name>` - Save the current queue as a playlist (stored in the default playlist folder)
 - `:vol <0-100>` or `:volume <0-100>` - Set volume (e.g., `:vol 75`)

 ## Supported Formats